 The IASB has issued an amendment to IFRS 3 adding an exception to its requirement for an entity to refer to the Conceptual Framework to determine what constitutes an asset or a liability.
 This exception specifies that for some assets and liabilities, an entity applying IFRS 3 should instead refer to IAS 37 Provisions, Contingent Liabilities and Contingent Assets.
-The amendment is effective for annual periods beginning on or after January 1, 2022, with early adoption permitted.
-The extent of the impact of adoption of this standard has not yet been determined.
+The amendment is effective for annual periods beginning on or after January 1, 2022.